Last Updated on

 19. The Map Room

 At Garretts you can get cheese, caramel, or plain.
-But everyone knows that it’s the popcorn mix of Cheese and Caramel popcorn that tastes the best.
+But everyone knows that it’s the popcorn mix of Cheese and Caramel popcorn that tastes the best – it’s become so famous that it is now known as the “Chicago Mix”.
 If you don’t pick up a bag while downtown, Terminal 3 at O’Hare airport has a stand for last minute bag of Garretts, too!

 21. Blues bars